What is a 529 Plan, and Why Should You Care?

 - You can open a 529 college savings plan with as little as $10 or less, depending on which state’s plan you use.
 There are no income limitations on a person’s ability to contribute to an account.

-- Money in a 529 plan can be used at virtually any accredited college or university in the U.S. and at some foreign schools.
+- Money in a 529 savings plan can be used at virtually any accredited college or university in the U.S. and at some foreign schools.
 Hello, Paris!
 See eligible institutions here.

-- You can participate in almost any 529 plan across the country, no matter what state you live in.
+- You can participate in almost any 529 savings plan across the country, no matter what state you live in.

 It’s important to remember that each state has its own plan, and those plans vary from state to state.
 The best place to start is with your state’s 529 website, which will include a phone number to call if you have questions.
 Make the call, ask questions, be a part of the debt-free college savings movement.